Bras d'Or Lake Biosphere Region

-Bras d'Or Lake Biosphere Reserve (established 2011) is a UNESCO Biosphere Reserve located at Bras d'Or Lake, Cape Breton Island, Nova Scotia, Canada.
-It consists of a salt-water estuary watershed inland sea with three passages to the Atlantic Ocean.
+The Bras d'Or Lake Biosphere (officially designated 29 June 2011) is a UNESCO Biosphere located at Bras d'Or Lake, Cape Breton Island, Nova Scotia, Canada.
+It consists of a salt-water estuary watershed 'inland sea' with three passages to the Atlantic Ocean.
 The Holocene transgression flooded a complex river-lake system of diverse geology, creating the small, deep inland sea with 12 significant watersheds draining both highlands and lowlands.

 The terrestrial, marine and coastal habitats provide a home for human populations, as well as other organisms.
 The original settlers colonized the region following the retreat of glaciers, and today their descendants make up the five Mi'kmaq populations that account for a significant proportion of the population occupying large areas of the watershed.

 Area

-The reserve's surface area (terrestrial and marine) is 356,788 ha.
+The biosphere's surface area (terrestrial and marine) is 356,788 ha.
 The core area is 7712 ha, surrounded by buffer zone(s) of 61460 ha and transition area(s) of 287616 ha.

+Bras d'Or Lake Biosphere Region Association

+The Bras d’Or Lake Biosphere Region Association (established 13 March 2006) is a group of volunteers who worked to have the Bras d’Or Lake and its watershed designated as a UNESCO Man and the Biosphere Region.
+The association works with other local organizations already focusing on conservation, sustainable development, and capacity building (research, monitoring and education) in their programs.
+The association is a registered society in the province of Nova Scotia, granted status as a Registered Charity under the Income Tax Act by the Canada Revenue Agency.